 Exhibition: ‘RE-FIGURE-GROUND’ at arebyte Gallery

-Simulation has been a topic of concerned conversation for decades, and in recent years, the contours of a new contemporary art movement have begun to emerge.
-The ‘Simulism’ movement has developed in resistance to the ethos of Silicon Valley, the ‘platforming’ and globalisation of culture, and the widespread availability of technologies of power like artificial intelligence, photorealistic CGI, and virtual and augmented reality.
-‘Simulism’ simultaneously embraces and subverts technology, interrogating the slippery world in which we live, and proposing humanist and non-binary futures.
-Simulacra, virtuality and the relationship with contemporary culture a topic that has been explored by artists and thinkers such as Jean Baudrillard, Donna Haraway and Lynn Hershman Leeson.
+Simulation has been a topic of conversation for decades, and in recent years, the contours of a new contemporary art movement have emerged.
+The ‘Simulism’ movement has developed in resistance to the ethos of Silicon Valley, the ‘platforming’ and globalisation of culture, and the widespread availability of power technologies like artificial intelligence, photorealistic CGI, and virtual and augmented reality.

 Opening on 18 January 2019, RE-FIGURE-GROUND will feature works by Morehshin Allahyari, LaTurbo Avedon, Snow Yunxue Fu, Carla Gannis, Claudia Hart, Lorna Mills, Eva Papamargariti, Pussykrew, Sabrina Ratté, Amina Ros and Alan Warburton.
 The exhibition will run until 16 March 2019.